public-fta/pfta/MATHS.md

 ## Boolean algebra

-It is useful to represent primary events by Boolean expressions, so that a value of `FALSE` corresponds the unfailed state and a value of `TRUE` corresponds to the failed state.
+It is useful to represent primary events by Boolean variables, so that a value of `FALSE` corresponds the unfailed state and a value of `TRUE` corresponds to the failed state.